ajitavchatterjee/trending-meetup-location/README.md

 1. **Kafka setup:**

 	Start Zookeeper and Kafka Broker server.
-Although, default configuration is already present, make use you update the configurations in applications to connect this instance.
+Although, default configuration is already present, make sure you update the configurations in applications to connect this instance.

 	Create a topic named ‘meetuprsvp’ on your kafka cluster.